-- 6.1 Only Accredited Certificate Providers accredited for the purpose set out in clause 5 may create Energy Savings Certificates under the Act, the Regulation and this Rule. - 6.2 Accredited Certificate Providers may not create Energy Savings Certificates in respect of any Energy Savings where that Energy Savings occur: - (a) before 1 July 2009; and - (b) in respect of an application for accreditation subject to clause 6.3, before the date on which the accredited certificate provider lodged with the Scheme Administrator an application for its accreditation (completed to the satisfaction of, and in a form acceptable to, the Scheme Administrator) in respect of a Recognised Energy Savings Activity; and - (c) in respect of a subsequent Recognised Energy Savings Activity after accreditation before the date on which the Accredited Certificate Provider lodged with the Scheme Administrator an application to amend its accreditation for a subsequent Recognised Energy Savings Activity (completed to the satisfaction of, and in a form acceptable to, the Scheme Administrator) - 6.3 Notwithstanding clause 6.2(b), for any applications lodged in calendar year 2009 for accreditation as an Accredited Certificate Provider ("Application Date"), the Accredited Certificate Provider may create Energy Savings Certificates for any Energy Savings occurring on or after 1 July 2009 but before the Application Date. - 6.4 A person may not create Energy Savings Certificates in respect of any Energy Savings if that person or another person has previously validly created Energy Savings Certificates in respect of the same Energy Savings under the Act, the Regulation or this Rule (including previous versions of it). - 6.5 The Accredited Certificate Provider may create Energy Savings Certificates for any Energy Savings by using: - (a) the Project Impact Assessment Method; - (b) the Metered Baseline Method; or to calculate the Number of Certificates provided that:
+- 6.1 Only Accredited Certificate Providers accredited for the purpose set out in clause 5 may create Energy Savings Certificates under the Act, the Regulation and this Rule. - 6.2 Accredited Certificate Providers may not create Energy Savings Certificates in respect of any Energy Savings that occur: - (a) in respect of an application for accreditation before the date on which the accredited certificate provider lodged with the Scheme Administrator an application for its accreditation (completed to the satisfaction of, and in a form acceptable to, the Scheme Administrator) in respect of a Recognised Energy Savings Activity; and - (b) in respect of a subsequent Recognised Energy Savings Activity after accreditation before the date on which the Accredited Certificate Provider lodged with the Scheme Administrator an application to amend its accreditation for a subsequent Recognised Energy Savings Activity (completed to the satisfaction of, and in a form acceptable to, the Scheme Administrator) - 6.3 Clause retracted on 22 December 2011 - 6.4 A person may not create Energy Savings Certificates in respect of any Energy Savings if that person or another person has previously validly created Energy Savings Certificates in respect of the same Energy Savings under the Act, the Regulation or this Rule (including previous versions of it). - 6.5 The Accredited Certificate Provider may create Energy Savings Certificates for any Energy Savings by using: - (a) the Project Impact Assessment Method; - (b) the Metered Baseline Method; or to calculate the Number of Certificates provided that: